 - 3/4 cup finely grated Cabot Creamery cheese (I like doing a mix of sharp cheddar and habanero cheddar)

-- Preheat oven to 375 degrees F. Spray a large cookie sheet with cooking spray.
-Spread out your puff pastry or crescent roll onto the cookie sheet and prick all over with a fork.
+- Preheat oven to 375 degrees F. Spray a round tart pan with cooking spray.
+Spread out your puff pastry or crescent roll onto the pan and prick all over with a fork.
 Bake puff pastry for about 10 minutes.
 Let cool.